 This may involve low sperm count, poor sperm movement (motility), abnormal sperm shape (morphology), issues with ejaculation, hormonal imbalances, or structural blockages in the reproductive tract.

-Infertility is considered a shared condition, meaning both partners should be evaluated.
+Infertility is considered a shared condition, meaning both partners should always be evaluated.
 Male factor infertility is involved in about 40 to 50 percent of infertility cases.

 Sources: American Society for Reproductive Medicine (ASRM), Mayo Clinic